1. Introduction

 The Bird Collection is Malm’s lyrical counterpart to his more structured landscapes.
 Here, ICM traces the movement of wings, turning flight into gesture.
 Some works lean toward figurative silhouettes; others dissolve birds entirely into flickering strokes of white or color.
 Technically, these images require exquisite timing: shutter speeds often between 1/10 and 1 second, combined with precise tracking that transforms flapping motion into calligraphic marks.
 Emotionally, the collection speaks of freedom, fragility, and impermanence—birds rendered as the pure trace of their passage through air.
 Although not as chromatically complex as his Landscapes, this body of work showcases Malm’s sensitivity to temporal rhythm and his ability to transform speed into poetry.

-3.5 Doug Chinnery — The Bridge Between Worlds
+3.5 Doug Chinnery — The Abstract Expressionist

 Images of Elsewhere